manvimishra15/manvimishra15/README.md

 <tr>
 <td width="62%">

-I’m a **Full-Stack Developer** with a strong foundation in **backend systems**
+I’m a **Full-Stack Developer** with a strong command over **backend systems**
-and a deep interest in **frontend architecture and interaction design**.
+and a growing specialization in **frontend architecture, interaction, and motion**.

-I enjoy building products that are:
+I focus on building products that are:

-- logically structured
+- structurally sound and logically composed
-- scalable by design
+- scalable by design, not afterthought
-- visually composed with intent
+- visually intentional, not decorative
-- engineered for long-term maintainability
+- maintainable for real-world growth

-From **RESTful APIs** and **data flow** to **UI composition, motion, and 3D**,
+From **RESTful APIs, data modeling, and server logic**
+to **UI systems, animation, and 3D interactions**,
-I focus on building experiences that feel deliberate and well-crafted.
+I approach development as a blend of **engineering precision** and **creative problem-solving**.

+I don’t just write code —
+I design systems that *make sense*.

 </td>
 <td width="38%" align="center">